RECAPEM

 • Needle decompression

-• Preferred approach is 4th or 5th intercostal space in the anterior to midaxillary line.
+• The preferred approach is the 4th or 5th intercostal space in the anterior to the midaxillary line.
 This is preferred over the traditional anterior approach (2nd intercostal space in the midclavicular line) *.

 • Use a large-bore needle/angiocatheter combination (minimum of 16 gauge).